acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

       - description: 'Piedmont, Italy '
         price: '14 / 50 '
         title: '(red) 2021 Bava Libera Barbera d''Asti '
+      - description: >-
+          Handcrafted with fruit from small, family-owned vineyards from California’s  Central Coast.
+Aromas of cherry and plum with hints of violet, leather, and saw dust.
+The palate is full-bodied and rich with flavors of ripe blackberry, dark cherry, and cassis supported by full tannins and notes of vanilla and toasty spice on a complex, long finish.
+        price: '40 /  bottle '
+        title: >-
+          (red) treat yo self bottle special: 2021 Smith & Hook Central Coast Cabernet Sauvignon
     title: Wine List
   - items:
       - description: 'White & Red Cranberry Juices, Fresh Lemonade '